MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

    ```

     >**Note**: This section of the template defines the same Azure virtual machine size as the one you specified for the first virtual machine via the Azure portal.

-    >**Note**: Disregard the message stating **The resource group is in a location that is not supported by one or more resources in the template.
-Please choose a different resource group**.
-This is expected and can be ignored in this case.

 1. On the **Edit template** blade, in the section displaying the content of the template, replace line **49** (`                    "dataDisks": [ ]` line) with the following code :